Classification

 - Administer lidocaine, 40 mg

-- Instill the lidocaine slowly, over 120 seconds, making sure to flush the appropriate amount of lidocaine through the extension; allow it to dwell in the bone marrow cavity for 60 seconds
+- Instill the lidocaine slowly, over 120 seconds, making sure to administer the appropriate amount of lidocaine through the extension; allow it to dwell in the bone marrow cavity for 60 seconds

 - Slowly flush the IO catheter with 5-10 mL normal saline following the administration of lidocaine